DSO: A step-by-step guide to calculating Days Sales Outstanding

 That’s typically the role of Account Executives or Customer Service Manager, whose role isn’t only to close the sale - it’s also to help the company collect the money!

-III.
+IV.
 Limitations of DSO calculation

 Tracking your Days Sales Outstanding is primordial in your business.
 It’s a very important KPI that CEOs and CFOs alike should check daily.